 Unlike most plants, sunflowers can’t stand excess water and are highly susceptible to root rot.
 They have deep roots, though, so you can water them regularly.

 However, avoid providing excess water daily, as doing that is nothing but a surefire way to kill them.
 Water only when the topsoil is dry, and your sunflowers will thank you for it.

 The second likely cause of death for your sunflowers is the exact opposite of the first.
 However, it’s very rare to kill your sunflowers by underwatering, and that’s because they need little water while growing up.

 To be precise, sunflowers need only an inch of water per week when growing, much less than their moisture requirement during the germination phase.

 Therefore, ensure that your sunflowers get just the right amount of water.
 The rule of thumb is to irrigate them once a week until the top 6 inches of the soil becomes moist!

 3. Nutrient imbalance

 All plants need nutrients to grow.
-However, just like we humans struggle whenever there’s an excess or lack of nutrients, plants begin struggling too.
-Out of the many nutrients required, nitrogen is perhaps the most important.
+However, just like humans struggle whenever there’s an excess or lack of nutrients, so do plants.

 5. Excessive heat